wraith-wall/time-tracking-dashboard-main/README.md

 ## The challenge

-Your challenge is to build out this dashboard and get it looking as close to the design as possible.
+Your challenge is to build out this dashboard and get it looking as close to the design as possible .

 You can use any tools you like to help you complete the challenge.
 So if you've got something you'd like to practice, feel free to give it a go.